roemeren/tableau-workbook-extractor/README.md

 <img src="images/08-unblock-exe.png" alt="Microsoft Defender Smartscreen" width="350"/>

-Another method is to run the exe using the **Command Prompt**: change the directory to the file's download location and then Run the executable with the command `myfile` or  `myfile.exe`.
+An alternative method is to run the exe using the **Command Prompt**: change the directory to the file's download location and then Run the executable with the command `my-executable` or  `my-executable.exe`.

 During installation one of the options to **add Graphviz to the PATH variable** should be chosen (by default this is not done):